 Villa Vizcaya is a beautiful mansion located in Miami on the shores of Biscayne Bay.
-This fabulous building is one of the most important sights of the city.
-Hundreds of thousands of people come to admire the building every year.
+This fabulously beautiful building is one of the most important attractions of the city.
+Hundreds of thousands of people come to admire the building annually.

-Currently, the villa has evolved from a simple country house into the Vizcaya Museum and Gardens, the exhibition of which is replete with objects of art, samples of antique furniture and everything that made up the image of a wealthy industrialist of the early twentieth century.
+Currently, the building has turned from a simple suburban mansion into the Vizcaya Museum and Gardens, the exposition of which is replete with art objects, samples of antique furniture and everything that made up the image of a wealthy industrialist of the early twentieth century.

-Villa Vizcaya begins its history in 1916, when its construction, begun at the request of James Deering, a well-known industrialist, was completed.
-For the construction site was chosen on the shores of Biscayne Bay.
-The place turned out to be surprisingly successful: a magnificent view opens from its territory, while the estate itself is hidden behind picturesque coconut groves.
+Villa Vizcaya begins its history in 1916, when its construction, begun at the request of James Deering, a well-known industrialist in those days, was completed.
+For construction, a site was chosen on the shores of Biscayne Bay.
+The place was surprisingly successful: a magnificent view opens from its territory, and the estate itself is hidden behind picturesque coconut groves.

 Creating a building in the style of the Mediterranean Renaissance, the architects created around it and the corresponding landscape.
-The building is surrounded by 50 acres of gardens, arranged in a European way, where elegant gazebos adjoin elegant sculptures along neat paths.
-Solemnity adds a variety of pools and quiet canals, reaching to the coastline.
+The building is surrounded by 50 acres of European-style gardens, where elegant arbors are adjacent to elegant sculptures along neat paths.
+A variety of pools and quiet canals that extend to the very shoreline add solemnity.

-The result of the work of the builders of Villa Vizcaya Miami was a 34-room luxury mansion, which is now considered their duty to visit the most famous people on the planet.
+The result of the work of the builders of Villa Vizcaya was a 34-room luxury mansion, which is now considered its duty to visit the most famous people on the planet.

-The Villa Vizcaya in Miami was bought by the authorities from the heirs of an industrialist from Chicago in 1952, they completely restored the building and created a museum out of it.
-Weddings often take place here and receive high-ranking officials.
+Villa Vizcaya was purchased by the authorities from the heirs of an industrialist from Chicago in 1952, they completely restored the building and created a museum from it.
+It often hosts weddings and hosts senior officials.

-So among the guests who visited here are the presidents of the United States R. Reagan and B. Clinton, the first persons of Spain, King Juan Carlos I and Queen Sofia, Pope John Paul II and the English Queen Elizabeth.
+So, among the guests who have been here, are included the presidents of the United States, R. Reagan and B. Clinton, the first persons in Spain, King Juan Carlos I and Queen Sofia, Pope John Paul II and Queen Elizabeth of England.
 It even hosted the country's first presidential summit, held in 1994.

-James Deering filled the Vizcaya mansion with furniture and luxury items he acquired during his working trips to Europe.
-Due to this, Villa Vizcaya was replenished with furniture items of the 19th century, art canvases, tapestries of famous masters and a number of decorative and applied things created in the 19th and 20th centuries.
+James Deering filled his mansion with furniture and luxury items that he acquired during his working trips to Europe.
+Thanks to this, Villa Viscaya was replenished with furniture items of the 19th century, art paintings, tapestries by famous artists and a number of decorative and applied items created in the 19th and 20th centuries.

-Now this collection is the most important part of the exposition of the museum operating in the villa.
-The villa contains famous paintings and sculptures.
-However, in addition to samples of antiquity, here you can see the technological findings of the time - a telephone exchange, fire extinguishers, a telescope.
+Now this collection is an important part of the museum’s exposition, working in the villa.
+The villa contains famous paintings, sculptures.
+However, in addition to samples of antiquity, here you can see technological finds of that time - a telephone exchange, fire extinguishers, a telescope.

 However, not only the interior of the building is worthy of attention.
 To the south of it are picturesque gardens with fountains.
-Landscape garden design created based on the basic principles of Italian garden art.
+The landscape design of the garden was created based on the basic principles of Italian garden art.

 Beauty and luxury by the sea

 All guests who have ever visited the territory of the mansion have an unforgettable feeling of touching the beautiful.
-And unhurried walks along the paths of the park past the thickets of orchids and other equally exotic plants fill with indelible impressions.
+And unhurried walks along the paths of the park past thickets of orchids and other no less exotic plants fill with indelible impressions.

-The Villa Vizcaya Museum in Miami, built at the behest of the industrialist James Deering, has become a vivid example of modern, stylized architecture.
+The Museum of Villa Viscaya, built by the will of industrialist James Deering, has become a vivid example of modern architecture, styled in antiquity.

 |Address||3251 South Miami Avenue, Miami, Florida 33129|